Eilonasraf/MRI_Manager/README.md

 4. **Delete Devices**:
    - Remove rows with the click of a button.
 5. **Save Data**:
-   - Save updated data back into a JSON file for future use.
+   - Save updated data back into a JSON or Binary file for future use.

 ---